npnkhoi/npnkhoi.github.io/blog.md

 ---
 layout: posts
-title: Journal
+title: The PhD Journal
 ---

-Welcome to my online journal, where I share my thoughts and emotions during my PhD life.
-The topics may include computer science, education, sports, "life", and random photos.
-I try to post a few entries every week.
-Most of them are unfortunately not polished, but they are still a good channel to establish a deep connection between me and you.
+Welcome to *The PhD Journal*, where I share my thoughts and emotions during my time in graduate school.
+The topics include artificiial intelligence, computer science, education, sports, life, and random photos.
+I try to post a few entries every week, most of which are unfortunately not polished.
+However, they shoudld still be a good channel to establish a deep connection between us.

 Enjoy the ride!